 In every way, guinea pigs are similar to us humans.
 The same can be applied to the accumulation of gases in our bodies.
 If you ever heard a strange sound coming from a guinea pig followed with a smell you probably figured out exactly what happened.

 Occasional farting isn’t something to worry about.
-It can happen to your guinea pig if it ate too much or certain food.
+It can happen to your guinea pig if it ate too much or from certain food that causes flatulence.
 However, if constant gases persist, it can become a serious condition that needs to be treated.
 Every mammal has a certain amount of intestinal gas, which is a byproduct of digestion.
-Since guinea pigs don’t have the ability to pass the gas, the buildup in the intestines can lead to bloat.
+Since guinea pigs don’t have the ability to pass the gas whenever they want to, the buildup in the intestines can lead to bloat.

 Even people can experience bloat, especially when you don’t let out the gas (fart).
 When holding the intestinal gas in yourself, you become more and more bloated and your stomach starts to hurt, you lose the appetite, you can’t eat, and you can’t even function normally.
 The same thing happens to guinea pigs and it can be very dangerous.
 That’s why you need to watch out for the symptoms that we’re going to mention in just a minute.